Lee Angol

-Lee Anthony Angol (born 4 August 1994) is an English professional footballer who plays as a forward for club Cheltenham Town.
+Lee Anthony Angol (born 4 August 1994) is an English professional footballer who plays as a forward, most recently for club Eastbourne Borough.

 Career

 Wycombe Wanderers

 On 2 July 2012, Angol was signed by Wycombe Wanderers after leaving Tottenham Hotspur, having been a regular in their academy team.
 He made his professional debut on 11 August as a 100th-minute substitute for Matt Bloomfield against Watford in the League Cup first round, which finished as a 1–0 defeat after extra time.
 Angol then made his league debut as an 84th-minute substitute for Grant Basey in a 1–0 defeat at home to Gillingham on 21 August.
 On 28 January 2013, Angol joined Isthmian League Premier Division club Hendon on a five-week loan.
 He scored on his debut two days later in a 3–1 victory over Croydon in the London Senior Cup, and this was followed up with a goal in the following match, a 2–1 victory over Carshalton Athletic.
 Angol's loan was extended on 7 March until 2 April.
 He completed the loan spell with three goals from 10 appearances.
 Upon his return to Wycombe, Angol signed a new one-year contract with the club in May 2013.

 Angol started 2013–14 on loan at Hendon, having rejoined the club on a one-month loan on 17 August 2013.
 He scored on his second debut later that day in a 5–3 defeat at home to Maidstone United, and completed the loan spell with two goals from four appearances.
 Angol joined Conference South club Maidenhead United on a one-month youth loan on 5 October.
 He made his debut and only appearance for the club later that day in a 3–1 defeat at home to Havant & Waterlooville.
 On 24 January 2014, Angol signed for Maidenhead's Conference South rivals Boreham Wood on an initial one-month loan.
 He debuted a day later as a 77th-minute substitute in a 2–2 draw at home to Dover Athletic.
 Angol's loan was extended until the end of the season, which he completed with 22 appearances and seven goals.